dvdksn/davidkarlsson.tech/content/about.md

 It seems to me like docs as code is the way to do that.

-As a side-effect of deep-diving into git workflows and static site generators, I've gotten heavily invested in web development.
+As a side-effect of deep-diving into git workflows and static site generators, I've established an interest in web development, and development in general.
 And I love it!
-That personal interest is main reason behind creating this website.
+(My wife will vouche for me.)

 ## About this site